WASHINGTON (AP) — Nothing says, "Is it over yet?" quite like Senate Democratic leader Charles Schumer propping up his feet on the chair next to him.

-WASHINGTON (AP) — The Latest on immigration (all times local):
+WASHINGTON (AP) — The Latest on the congressional response to the killing of Saudi journalist Jamal Khashoggi (all times local):

-WASHINGTON (AP) — The Latest on immigration legislation in Congress (all times local):
+WASHINGTON (AP) — The Latest on House Democratic Leader Nancy Pelosi (all times local):